AnyChart/docs.anychart.com/Maps/Labels.md

 {sample}Maps\_Labels\_10{sample}

 Also there is a connector created specially for the labels outside of regions.
-The {api:}connectorStroke(){api} method will help you to adjust its appearance.
+The {api:}connectorStroke(){api} method helps to adjust its appearance.
 Also the connector color can be set through the data set.
 Setting the connector stroke color in "null" will disable the connector.

 ```
 var dataSet_union = anychart.data.set([